Table of Contents[Hide][Show]

 Most scented air fresheners contain phthalates, which create hormonal imbalances by increasing estrogen production in men.

 Fortunately, you’ve got options.
-All you need for this recipe is baking soda, essential oils, mason jars, cardstock, scissors, and a thumbtack.
+All you need for this recipe is a few simple items, many of which you likely already have on hand.

 - Measuring cups and spoons